On Saturdays, we recap the week’s top stories; select the day to go to that issue.

 D.C. superior court (direct link not available, search for case 2017 CA 006517 B)

 Two of the three plaintiffs did not appear at a status hearing on Jan.
 25, 2019; their cases were moved to arbitration.
 Via email, their attorney, A.J.
-Dhali, said his clients did not appear at the hearing because their case already had been moved to arbitration last year.
+Dhali, said his clients did not appear because their case already had been moved to arbitration last year.
 The next status hearing is scheduled for Oct.
 4.

-Health inspections, current status (latest change, Aug.
-10, 2018)
+Health inspections, current status (latest change, June 14, 2019)

 ❌BLT Prime and Benjamin Bar—nine violations on Aug.
 10, 2018